grandimam/java/docs/src/chapter_1.md

+# Basics

-Java platforms has tools and libraries necessary for developing Java based application.
+Java platform has tools and libraries for developing Java based application.
 JVM and JRE are core components of JDK.
 JVM is the run-time engine to run the Java application.
 JVM calls the main method.
 Java applications are called WORA (write once read anywhere).
 A programmer can develop Java code on one system and expect to run on any other environment.
 When we compile a .java file, a .class file gets created by the Java compiler.
 The *.class* files contains byte-code with the same class names present in *.java*.
 These class files go through various stages -

 ![](https://media.geeksforgeeks.org/wp-content/uploads/CommonArticleDesign20-min-1.png)